Madera Brain Injury Lawyer

 - Poor coordination

 Treatment for TBI varies from rest to intensive care in the hospital, depending on the level of injury.
-Because of the complex nature of a TBI and its treatment, the cost of medical care is often astronomical.
+The cost of medical care is often astronomical because of the complex nature of a TBI and its treatment.
 It is best to gain the insight of an experienced Madera traumatic brain injury lawyer from the outset.

 The video below discusses the types of treatments for traumatic brain injuries.Legal Issues Involved in a Traumatic Brain Injury Case

 Our Madera personal injury law firm has extensive experience in head trauma cases, whether they are placed against a person, commercial establishment, or a government agency.
-Our investigative preparation and our ability to execute the claim in court are strong as we have the resources to build a robust case.
+Our investigative preparation and ability to execute the claim in court are vital as we have the resources to build a robust case.

 We dispatch our investigative team to the accident site to accumulate needed evidence, without which the case will not be heard.
-We interview witnesses and use experts to evaluate accident reconstruction supported by surveillance videos, if possible.
+If possible, we interview witnesses and use experts to evaluate accident reconstruction supported by surveillance videos.
 All police and medical reports are read and checked for inaccuracies.
 Once the evidence is complete, our legal team uses it to help our clients obtain the compensation they deserve.Contact a Madera Brain Injury Attorney Today

 If you or a family member has suffered a brain injury due to an accident, call our experienced Madera brain injury lawyers for free and friendly advice.
-Our injury attorneys can be reached at (559) 377-7676, (800) 404-5400.
+Our injury attorneys can be reached at (559) 377-7676 or (800) 404-5400.
 We've helped Madera residents since 1982 collect case damages in car accidents, truck crashes, wrongful deaths, and motorcycle injuries, among others.
 See a list of our past cases on our verdicts and settlements page.